Alexandra Dulgheru: 2010: Reaching top 30

-At the first Grand Slam championship of the year, the Australian Open, Alexandra entered both the singles and the doubles events, these being her first appearances at Melbourne.
+At the first Grand Slam championship of the year, the Australian Open, Dulgheru entered both the singles and the doubles events, these being her first appearances at Melbourne.
 In singles, she lost in the first round to qualifier Yanina Wickmayer in three sets.
 In doubles, she teamed up with compatriot Edina Gallovits; they lost in the first round to American-Czech team of Carly Gullickson/Vladimíra Uhlířová, in three sets.

 The first highlight of the year came at the Barcelona Open where Alexandra reached the semifinals.
-She defeated Sílvia Soler Espinosa, Sara Errani, Arantxa Parra Santonja, then lost in the semifinals to Roberta Vinci, 7–6, 1–6, 2–6.
+She defeated Sílvia Soler Espinosa, Sara Errani, Arantxa Parra Santonja, then lost in the semifinals to Roberta Vinci, in a three-setter.

-Dulgheru got her first top-ten win at the Italian Open against world No. 3, Dinara Safina, 6–4, 6–7, 6–1.
-In the third round, Dulgheru lost to Nadia Petrova.
+Dulgheru got her first top-ten win at the Italian Open against world No. 3, Dinara Safina, in three sets.
+In the third round, she lost to Nadia Petrova.

-At the Madrid Open, she defeated Elena Dementieva in the second round 6–1, 3–6, 7–5 for her second top-ten win.
-In the third round, she lost to Lucie Šafářová, 7–6, 1–6, 6–7.
+At the Madrid Open, she defeated Elena Dementieva in the second round for her second top-ten win.
+In the third round, she lost to Lucie Šafářová in three sets.

-She won her second WTA Premier title and second WTA overall at the Warsaw Open where she was the defending champion.
+She won her second WTA Premier title and second overall at the Warsaw Open where she was the defending champion.
 In the first rounds, she won over Kateryna Bondarenko and Timea Bacsinszky, in straight sets.
 In the quarterfinal, she defeated Bulgarian qualifier Tsvetana Pironkova.
-In the semifinal, she won over third seeded Li Na 6–4, 3–6, 6–4.
-In the final, she beat Zheng Jie in straight sets.
+In her semifinal match, she won over third seeded Li Na.
+In the final, she beat Zheng Jie, in straight sets.